-A handwashing project has been established in remote rural village schools, in conjunction with building toilets and handwashing stations (using rain water harvesting).
-By teaching children to wash their hands you will help to reduce illness and create a culture of hygiene.
-Visit schools with the local team and get involved in presentations, quizzes and activities to promote hand washing, such as using ultraviolet light and gels to help children discover how germs operate on their hands.
+A handwashing project has been established in remote rural village schools to teach children to wash their hands correctly to help to reduce illness and create a culture of hygiene.
+You will visit schools with the local team and get involved in presentations, quizzes and activities to promote hand washing, such as using ultraviolet light and gels to help children discover how germs can live on their hands.